de-tour/detour/README.md

 We as a team shared a common problem: playing Spotify® music.
 The music files are protected by a controversial technology called [Encrypted Media Extensions](https://www.defectivebydesign.org/drm-in-web-standards).
 This DRM technique limits a user's freedom.
 One will find it difficult to use DRM-protected contents in Firefox and its variants.

 Therefore, we put together De-tour during DubHacks 2017.
-De-tour is a web crawler that finds non-DRM media by looking up meta search engines, internet archives, and crowd funding platforms.
+De-tour is a web crawler that finds non-DRM media by looking up meta search engines, Internet archives, and crowd funding platforms.
 It automates the complicated search process for DRM-free media.

 ## Install